FormingWorlds/PROTEUS/README.md

                 export PYTHONPATH=$SPIDER_DIR/py3:$PYTHONPATH

-    1. Register all executables and environment calls in your PATH, i.e., add to .bash_profile/.bashrc the following:
+    1. Register the COUPLER in your PATH, i.e., add to .bash_profile/.bashrc the following:

         * Mandatory: